jurgen178/mcp-tool-explorer/README.md

 - Automatically handles OAuth-protected HTTP/SSE servers that advertise resource metadata via `WWW-Authenticate`
 - Uses VS Code's built-in authentication providers to acquire bearer tokens when a known authorization server is advertised
 - Per-server authentication behaviour can be set to **Automatic**, **Choose account**, or **Disabled** without changing MCP config files
+- Manual request headers remain available for servers that use custom token-based authentication

 ### Tools
 - Browse all tools exposed by a server with their descriptions and parameter schemas